-Your tickets for the whole academic year will be a page towards the back of your Learning Journal.
-When you hand in your Learning Journal on Tuesday mornings, your teacher will look at the homework completed in the week leading up to that day and they will initial the amount of HVB you have earned that week.
+Your ticket will be stuck into your Learning Journal.
+When your teacher looks at your Learning Journal, they will sign off the amount of HVB you have earned that week.
 You can save up your HVB and exchange them for a number of rewards in the HVB shop.
-HVB should be spent by the end of the academic year in which they have been earnt, however in exceptional circumstances these will be carried over.